 Autonomy Cube, 2015

-After its presentation as part of the 9th Berlin Biennale for Contemporary Art, Autonomy Cube by artist and geographer Trevor Paglen will be installed permanently in the newly designed entrance area of KW Institute for Contemporary Art.
+After its presentation as part of the 9th Berlin Biennale for Contemporary Art, Autonomy Cube by artist and geographer Trevor Paglen will be installed from May 2017 until April 2018 in the newly designed entrance area of KW Institute for Contemporary Art.
 Embedded in the minimalistic aesthetics of Hans Haacke’s Condensation Cube (1963–65), the plexiglas sculpture frames a technological system that exceeds the historical reference and at the same time gives the work a concrete applicability.

 The transparent cube contains of a row of four computer switchboards that are used both as exit nodes and router for Tor.
 Via Tor, which is an autonomous intermediate network for the internet’s data traffic, an open, safe hotspot with the access code “Autonomy Cube” is provided for visitors.